bel1k0v 11 июня 2025 в 21:25 MSK

 • You can build a private cloud on ManageIQ — but it requires technical independence and consistency.

-• One toxic team member — especially if it’s the manager — can derail the entire process.
+• One toxic and incompetent team member can derail the entire process.

 • A weak team can’t be saved even with a solid budget.